U.S. is denying passports to Americans along the border, throwing their citizenship into question

 The State Department says that even though it may deny someone a passport, that does not necessarily mean that the individual will be deported.
 But it leaves them in a legal limbo, with one arm of the U.S. government claiming they are not Americans and the prospect that immigration agents could follow up on their case.

-It’s difficult to know where the crackdown fits into the Trump administration’s broader assaults on legal and illegal immigration.
+It’s difficult to know where the crackdown fits into the Trump administration’s broader efforts to reduce legal and illegal immigration.
 Over the past year, it has thrown legal permanent residents out of the military and formed a denaturalization task force that tries to identify people who might have lied on decades-old citizenship applications.

 Now, the administration appears to be taking aim at a broad group of Americans along the stretch of the border where Trump has promised to build his wall, where he directed the deployment of national guardsmen, and where the majority of cases in which children were separated from their parents during the administration’s “zero tolerance” policy occurred.